falconsmilie/backendcodechallenge/Q&A.md

 }
 ```

-We’re now pushing commits **via HTTP** instead of writing them to a DB.
+We’re now pushing commits **via HTTP** instead of writing them to a database.

 ---